evidentlyai/evidently/CONTRIBUTING.md

 ### Running smoke tests
 Together with the unit tests we use smoke testing: we basically run all the notebooks from the [examples](https://github.com/evidentlyai/evidently/tree/main/evidently/examples).
-To run the tests first convert all the notebooks to python script, then download required datasets and run all script to check that all computation executed correctly.
+To run the tests, first convert all the notebooks to a python script, then download the required datasets and run the script to check that all computation is executed correctly.
 It can be done by using the following commands:

 ```sh
 jupyter nbconvert --to script evidently/examples/*.ipynb --output-dir example_scripts